sorenson64/olc/README.md

 The program will benchmark data into files called id.out, where id is replaced by the 3-digit id number of each process.

 If you want to change the range of the computation, you must edit the main loop in "parmain.cpp".

+DATA FILE:

+In each of the bigdawg and phi folders are the various data files we generated for our computation up to 7x10^13.
+To understand what the numbers in each file mean, we suggest you look at the pairmain.cpp files to see what variables are periodically written to the log file for each processor.